 Send Welcome Letters to Students and Parents

 Welcome back to school letters might be the first thing you print.
 In summer, teachers can use the template provided as a guide to write and send home a letter to her students.
 Another option is to send home the letters on the first day of school.
-Personally, I love mailing out welcome back letters a couple weeks before school starts.
+Personally, I love mailing out welcome back letters a couple of weeks before school starts.
 I send one to the students and one to the parents.
 I like to introduce myself to the parents and tell them a little about myself.
 I include information about my teaching experience, about the school, and what they can expect from the year ahead.
 In the letter to students, my goal is to get them excited about coming back to school.
 I might tell them a bit about myself but the letter is mainly about all the fun things they have to look forward to coming up this school year.
 I include things that might interest them such as what we will be learning about in science, social studies, and what books were going to read.
 I also include information about upcoming field trips or special events that we do each year.
 Anything that will get them excited about coming back to school is sure to be included.

 Celebrate Each Individual Student